Bilingual poem that will make you smile

 Mais son souvenir* est parfois éternel.

-But its memory may sometimes last for ever.
+But its memory may sometimes last forever.

 Personne n'est assez pauvre pour ne pas le mériter.